Author Archives Nabil Kherouf

 Voronoi Cells/Segments with matching colors

-Following images show the Voronoi cells (in red) for the segments of two adjacent polygons and the final centerlines in purple after performing the union of the Voronoi cells:
+Following images show the Voronoi cells (in red) for each segment of two adjacent polygons and the final center lines in purple after performing the union of the Voronoi cells for each polygon:

-• For each polygon, extract segments and assign them an id to associate them with their original polygon.
+2. Assign segments a unique id to associate them with their original polygon

-• Identify all segments of the same polygon and perform a boolean union of the cells associated with them.
+4. Identify all segments of the same polygon and perform a boolean union of the cells associated with them

-The Boost Library provides a very efficient and easy-to-use function to compute the Voronoi Diagrams of any set of non-intersecting segments (except endpoints of consecutive segments).
-By passing the segments of each polygon to the Boost Library, we’re computing the Voronoi cell for each segment then we’re performing a boolean union of all resulting Voronoi cells.
-As mentioned before, the union will be a shape representing the centerlines between the polygon and its direct neighbors.
+The Boost Library provides a very efficient and easy-to-use function to compute the Voronoi Diagrams of any set of non-intersecting segments.
+By passing the segments of each polygon to the Boost Library, we’re computing the Voronoi cell for each segment.
+We’re then performing a boolean union of all resulting Voronoi cells for each polygon.
+As mentioned before, the union will be a shape representing the center lines between the polygon and its direct neighbors.

 // building a collection of segments from each polygon